samelstob/notes/management-notes/manager_tools/career-tools.md

     - reptutation for b2b firms
     - e.g. ibm consulting used to not be well regarded
     - got to start paying attention
+    - "I know for a fact that if I'd have spent the last 30 years of my life saying I worked a Navco not I worked at Proctor and Gamble less doors would have been opened"

+# Choosing a Company to Work For - Values

+* Choose/explore/examine your values
+    - Website
+    - e.g. asked to do something illegal
+    - What is my definition of lying?
+    - Would I tell white
+    - Would I manipulate my fitures to get a bonus
+    - Would I pad my expenses
+    - Would I say something was done when it wasn't
+    - Do you want to work for a boss or a company that would encounrage you to do the above
+    - Do I feel that the fact that shell makes £1.5M in profit per hour is morally wrong
+    - Do I feel that the only true work is non-profit
+    - Do I feel that a company that has a negative effect on the enviornment should be made to pay?
+    - Do I feel that family is more important than work
+    - Do I feel guilty doing overtime if my kids were at home?
+    - Do I feel that I should earn as much as I can to give them a better life style?
+* There is no truth about the future, only opinions.
+To intentionally mislead someone...
+* Values change with the stage of life.

+* Pay attention during interview
+    - If you interviewer disses people in the interview...
+* B2B pay more because they don't have the "street cred"
+* Ethical, professional, kind, treat their employees like family members
+* Take people out to lunch and see how they treat the waiter
+* Come back from the interview, think about the experience you had, assessing them is important
+* What's it liking working there?
+What seems to be important there?
+* Comment forums are generally significantly more negative
+* Consider asking on linked in
+* Consider companies that use manager tools
+*

+* Large organisations are a natural outcome
+* The net of human existence is 60% magnificent and 40% awful
+*
+* Decide which ones apply to work
+* How to use them
+* If you go against your values, your going to be miserable
+* The great trajedy of life is not the death and the end, but the thousand deaths you life along the way.
+* Make sure your values are aligned with your company and a lot of other things will be easier along the way

+"If you're not a liberal in your twenties you don't have a heart, if you not a conservative on your 40s you don't have a head"

 ACtions

 * Google going from small to big company at 35
+* Profiteering